About This Site…

 Also, there is the issue that sometimes what is taught in academia is influenced by what is ‘in vogue’.
 As Paul Feyeraband (1975) points out, what is accepted in academia is sometimes influenced by ‘who shouts loudest’ rather than the quality of the work.
 One of the most potent examples of the divide between academia and the ‘real world’ is the way Abraham Maslow’s Hierarchy of Needs is ignored in many Psychology specifications – yet it is arguably the most widely-used psychological model outside of academia, in a range of applications from social care to marketing to business studies.

 Students are strongly recommended to be familiar enough with your chosen exam specification to work out what you can use from this site in your studies and what is beyond the specification.
 If in doubt, ask your teacher.
-If your teacher is in doubt, they are invited to get in touch with me via the Contact page.
 Students viewing these pages who do find any discrepancies between the materials and what has been taught in their classes – you are advised strongly to consult your teacher.
-Teachers who find any error in the resources – please advise me of the error so I can correct it as appropriate.
 Students interested in developing their understanding of the behavioural sciences beyond the exam specifications will find a wealth of information to deepen your understanding of Psychology and Sociology and how they can be applied practically to make a positive difference in the lives of ‘real people’.
 Consequently, you may find your exam board specification limiting and frustrating.

 When reading about references to situations and/or research, visitors (academic or otherwise) should please bear in mind that there is an inevitable cultural bias throughout this site.
 Situations discussed either are located in the UK geographically or apply to the UK socially/culturally – though the issues discussed may equally apply elsewhere geographically.
 Situations and topics which have little or no relevance to the UK or have global significance primarily are housed in the Global section.
 Psychological/sociological research discussed will almost always have been carried out in the UK or the USA unless indicated otherwise.